ISISComputingGroup/ibex_developers_manual/Reflectometry-Configuration.md

 ### `add_driver_marker`

-Adds a new driver marker.
-The marker itself does not do anything, it is just there to be replaced by a driver later.
-This lets you get around drivers that need to be defined in a different order from the order in which they appear along the beamline
+Adds a new marker which can later be replaced by a driver.
+This lets you define drivers in a different order to their order inside the beamline object.

 ### `add_slit_parameters`